han-happy/han-happy/README.md

 ## Hi!
 My name is Hanh but I go by Happy.

-I'm a third-year Cognitive Science Major @ UC Irvine!
+I'm a Cognitive Science Major @ UC Irvine!

-I have a strong interest in data science from the computational modeling classes I took.
-Given a data set to play around with models to make sense of the neural network is fascinating.
+I'm still exploring career options taking one step at at time.
+A little lost but who isn't.
+I'm currently working on making my website for funsies so stay tuned!

 Feel free to reach out to me at hanhh2@uci.edu!

 <!--